hds-sandbox/bulk_RNAseq_course/develop/07b_hypothesis_testing.md

-use_directory_urls: false
+---
+title: Hypothesis testing
+summary: In this lesson we explain how DESeq2 perform statistical tests
+date: 2023-01-17
+---

+# DESeq2: Model fitting and Hypothesis testing

+!!! note "Section Overview"

-Approximate time: 90 minutes
+    &#128368; **Time Estimation:** 90 minutes

-## Learning Objectives
+    &#128172; **Learning Objectives:**

+    1. Demonstrate the use of the design formula with simple and complex designs
+    2. Construct R code to execute the differential expression analysis workflow with DESeq2
--   Describe the process of model fitting
+    3. Describe the process of model fitting
--   Compare two methods for hypothesis testing (Wald test vs. LRT)
+    4. Compare two methods for hypothesis testing (Wald test vs. LRT)
--   Discuss the steps required to generate a results table for pairwise comparisons (Wald test)
+    5. Discuss the steps required to generate a results table for pairwise comparisons (Wald test)
--   Recognize the importance of multiple test correction
+    6. Recognize the importance of multiple test correction
--   Identify different methods for multiple test correction
+    7. Identify different methods for multiple test correction
--   Summarize the different levels of gene filtering
+    8. Summarize the different levels of gene filtering
--   Evaluate the number of differentially expressed genes produced for each comparison
+    9. Evaluate the number of differentially expressed genes produced for each comparison
--   Construct R objects containing significant genes from each comparison
+    10. Construct R objects containing significant genes from each comparison

-## DESeq2: Model fitting and Hypothesis testing

 The final step in the DESeq2 workflow is taking the counts for each gene and fitting it to the model and testing for differential expression.